 Fighting for Families of Wrongful Death Victims in Connecticut

 The death of loved one is a life-changing event, especially if the one you loved lost his or her life far too early because of the negligent, reckless, or intentional acts of another.
 You are enduring a situation that neither your loved one, nor you, deserve.
-Those seeking justice due to the wrongful death of a family member can rely on The Berkowitz Firm LLC to aggressively protect their legal rights and interests.
+Those seeking justice due to the wrongful death of a family member can rely on Berkowitz Hanna to aggressively protect their legal rights and interests.

 We believe that when someone –intentionally or not – causes a death, they should be held accountable for their actions.
 Our attorneys are committed to providing dedicated and compassionate legal representation for those affected by wrongful death.